hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-step-17.md

 **Programmatically this workflow step looks like this:**

 ```
-    // Block to display rejection info (i.e. the INSTALLER was not approved by RootAuthority).
+    // Block to display rejection info (i.e. the INSTALLER was not approved by StandardRegistry).
     {
       "tag": "installer_rejected",
       "blockType": "InformationBlock",